InvestMoat

 Business LogicSTRONG

 Customer networks have years of EOS configuration, automation templates, and compliance policies built into CloudVision.
-Hyperscaler-specific customizations, multi-tenant segmentation policies, and AI cluster networking configurations are deeply embedded business logic that would take years to migrate.
+Hyperscaler-specific customizations, multi-tenant segmentation policies, and AI cluster networking configurations (including new MRC multipath and SRv6 congestion steering) are deeply embedded business logic that would take years to migrate.

 Public Data AccessN/A